tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : Time, in seconds relative to the delegation certificate's notBefore value, after which the delegated credential is no longer valid.
-  Endpoints will reject delegated credentials that expire more than 7 days from the current time (as described in {{client-and-server-behavior}}) based on the default (see {{solution-overview}}.
+  Endpoints will reject delegated credentials that expire more than the maximum validity period later than the current time (as described in {{client-and-server-behavior}} and {{solution-overview}}).

 dc_cert_verify_algorithm: